 Based on unpublished CE data, renters with subsidies also increased in number over the 1992 to 2008 period.
 They represented 3.5 percent of all consumer units (CUs) in 1992 and 3 percent of four person CUs.
 By 2005, 5.2 percent of all CUS living in the U.S. were receiving housing subsidies; 3.6 percent of all four-person units received subsidies.
-By 2008, the percentage of CUs with housing subsidies decreased among all consumer units (representing 4.9 percent of all CUs) and four-person units (representing 4.2 percent of four-person units).4
+By 2008, the percentage of CUs with housing subsidies decreased among all consumer units (representing 4.9 percent of all CUs) and four-person units (representing 4.2 percent of four-person units).

-When thresholds are based on OOP spending, they reflect heavily the spending of homeowners with mortgages and renters not receiving housing subsidizes.
+Using OOP spending, thresholds will largely be based on the spending of homeowners with mortgages and renters not receiving housing subsidizes.